Do you think your affair partner has some narcissistic traits?

 Add narcissistic traits—such as gaslighting into the mix—and suddenly the level of highs and lows becomes even more pronounced.
 The emotional roller coaster you are on as part of your daily life of having an affair, goes into overdrive and, suddenly, you find yourself holding on as though the coaster is about to tip over the rail on every corner.

-Bottom line, carrying on an affair with a narcissistic partner will eventually turn you into a shell of the person you once were.
-And once you get to that point, you’re going to need some help to find yourself again and get back on your feet.
+Carrying on an affair with a narcissistic partner can turn you into a shell of the person you once were.
+And once you get to that point, you may need to tap into the resources available to help you get back on your feet and feel whole again.

-Like I said, being in an affair is a constant juggling act of lies and highs and lows, but having an affair partner with narcissistic tendencies can turn you inside out and sideways.
-And, to top it off, because most people who exhibit narcissism are excellent manipulators, they can make us feel like we’re trapped, stuck in our affairs, with no way out and no way to get help.
-They can convince us that we’ll never find another love as great as theirs or that no one will ever want us because we just aren’t good enough.
+Being in an affair with a narcissist or someone with narcissistic traits is a constant juggling act of lies and highs and lows.
+It can turn you inside out and sideways.
+To top it off, as excellent manipulators, they can make you feel like you’re trapped—stuck with no way out and no way to get help.

-Trust me, it’s bullshit.
+But it’s not true.
 You ARE good enough and there IS help out there for you.
 I am living proof that getting your life back is totally possible!

-I am here to help you.
-I want to listen to your story, without judging you, and help you take steps to end your affair and find your way back to yourself.
-All you have to do is contact me and we can take that first step together.
+As an Affair Recovery Coach, I not only want to listen to your story without judgement, but I’m also here to help you take steps to end your affair and find your way back to yourself.

 Here’s more information about experiencing an affair and all its highs and lows: